CoolXPaul/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Print effective username of current user
+ Prints all the groups the current user is part of